junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas covers his ears, shutting his eyes.

 "You know you don't need those to hear me, right?"
 Lucifer says through the angelic wavelength, as if he sees exactly what he was doing.
-The Devil's grating voice directly sound up in his head, sawing it off in two halves.
+The Devil's grating voice sounds up directly in his head, sawing it off into two halves.
 His headache is so bad that for a moment, the pain blinds his vision.
 He has to press the temple hard and wait for the wave of pain to ease slightly to be able to walk again without tripping over anything.

 Castiel stomps to the dungeon.
-"What do you want."
+"What do you want!"

 "There you are, buddy.
 Finally."
 Lucifer sits up from the floor, grinning at him.
 "About time."